aparcar/reproducible-builds-verification-format/README.md

 All states are explained blow:

-* reproducible: recreated binary has the same checksum
+* `reproducible`: recreated binary has the same checksum
-* unreproducible: binary compiles but results in a different checksum
+* `unreproducible`: binary compiles but results in a different checksum
-* buildfail: the creation was not successful and the build system failed
+* `buildfail`: the creation was not successful and the build system failed
-* notfound: the sources required for the package are not available (anymore)
+* `notfound`: the sources required for the package are not available (anymore)
-* timeout: the build exceeded a specified time limit
+* `timeout`: the build exceeded a specified time limit
-* blocked: the binary where actively excluded from testing
+* `blocked`: the binary where actively excluded from testing
-* notforus: the binary is not compatible with the active target
+* `notforus`: the binary is not compatible with the active target
-* untested: the binary has not yet been tested
+* `untested`: the binary has not yet been tested
-* depwait: the binary depends on an to be created other binary
+* `depwait`: the binary depends on an to be created other binary

 ### `artifacts` (dictionary)